-Based on the reclassification procedures developed by the California Department of Education (CDE) and set forth in Education Code Section 313(d), KIPP LA shall utilize multiple criteria in determining whether to reclassify a pupil as proficient in English, including, but not limited to, all of the following:
+Reclassification procedures utilize multiple criteria in determining whether to classify a pupil as proficient in English including, but not limited to, all of the following:

-- I. Assessment of language proficiency using an objective assessment instrument, including, but not limited to, the English language development test pursuant to Section 60810 of the Education Code: - a.
-The student must demonstrate English proficiency on the annual CELDT/ELPAC by achieving an overall performance level of 4 or 5 with skill area scores of 3 or higher.

-II.
-Comparison of the student's performance in basic skills against an empirically established range of the performance of English proficient students of the same age in basic skills that demonstrates whether the student is sufficiently proficient in English to participate effectively in a curriculum designed for students of the same age whose native language is English.
+- Assessment of language proficiency using an objective assessment instrument, including, but not limited to, the English language development test pursuant to Section 60810 of the Education Code: - The student must demonstrate English proficiency on the annual CELDT/ELPAC by achievement an overall performance level of 4 or 5 with skill area scores of 3 or higher. - Comparison of the student's performance in basic skills against an empirically established range of the performance in basic skills based upon performance of English proficient pupils of the same age, that demonstrates to others whether the student is sufficiently proficient in English to participate effective in curriculum designed for students of the same age whose native language is English.

-Basic skills criteria for students in grades 3 and above include at least one of the following:
+Basic skills criteria for students in grades 3 and above include:

-- a.
-A student's score on the Smarter Balanced state assessment for English Language Arts is a 3 or higher, which is considered to be at least basic grade level performance.
-This score suggests that the pupil may be sufficiently prepared to participate effectively in the school's standard curriculum and should be considered for reclassification. - b.
-A student's score on the nationally norm-referenced NWEA MAP Reading assessment places the student at or above the 50th percentile, which is considered to be at or above grade level.
-This score suggests that the pupil may be sufficiently prepared to Updated March 2016 participate effectively in the school's standard curriculum and should be considered for reclassification. - c.
-For students scoring below 3 on the Smarter Balanced state assessment and below the 50th percentile on the NWEA MAP Reading assessment, KIPP LA in accordance with criteria set by the school district, should attempt to determine whether factors other than English language proficiency are responsible for low performance on the assessments and whether it is reasonable to reclassify the student.
+- A student's score on the CAASPP for English Language Arts is a 3 or higher, which is considered to be meets standards level performance.
+This score suggests that the pupil may be sufficiently prepared to participate effectively in the curriculum and should be considered for reclassification. - For students scoring below 3 on the CAASPP or below meets standards, KIPP LA in accordance with criteria set by the school district, should attempt to determine whether factors other than English Language proficient are responsible for low performance on the state assessment for English Language and whether it is reasonable to reclassify the students. - A student's score on the nationally norm-referenced NWEA MAP Reading assessment places the student at or above the 50th percentile, which is considered to be above grade level.
+This score suggests that the pupil may be sufficiently prepared to participate effectively in the school's standard curriculum and should be considered for reclassification. - O Students in grades K-1 are not eligible for reclassification. - Teacher evaluation, including, but not limited to, a review of the pupil's curriculum mastery: - o KIPP LA teachers will use student academic performance in core subject areas to inform the reclassification process. - o KIPP LA teachers understand and note that incurred deficits in motivation and academic success unrelated to English Language proficiency do not preclude a student from reclassification. - For 6th 8th grade only: a grade of C or better in English language Arts required for reclassification. - Parental opinion and consultation: - KIPP LA will provide notice to parents or guardians of their rights and encourage them to participate in the reclassification process. - o KIPP LA will provide an opportunity for a face-to-face meeting with parents and guardians to discuss the reclassification process. - o KIPP LA will notify parents and guardians of reclassification, update the school records, as well as monitor the student's progress for two years.

-Basic skills criteria for students in grade 2 include:

-d.
-A student's score on the nationally norm-referenced NWEA MAP Reading assessment places the student at or above the 75th percentile, which is considered to be above grade level.
-This score suggests that the pupil may be sufficiently prepared to participate effectively in the school's standard curriculum and should be considered for reclassification.

-Students in grades K-1 are not eligible for reclassification.

-- III.
-Teacher evaluation, including, but not limited to, a review of the pupil's curriculum mastery: - a.
-KIPP LA teachers will use student academic performance in core subject areas to inform the reclassification process. - KIPP LA teachers understand and note that incurred deficits in motivation and academic success unrelated to English language proficiency do not preclude a student from reclassification. - c.
-For 6th-8th Grade only: a grade of C or better in English Language Arts is required for reclassification.

-IV.
-Parental opinion and consultation:

-- a.
-KIPP LA will provide notice to parents or guardians of their rights and encourage them to participate in the reclassification process. - b.
-KIPP LA will provide an opportunity for a face-to-face meeting with parents and guardians to discuss the reclassification process.

-KIPP LA will notify parents and guardians of reclassification, update the school and school district records, as well as monitor the student's progress for two years.
-When leadership and teachers review student data it will be aggregated to show EL students, during the data reviews we compare student performance to the standards.
-KIPP LA in collaboration with the school district will monitor student performance for at least two years after reclassification in accordance with existing California regulations and the federal No Child Left Behind (NCLB) Act of 2001.

-Academically High Achieving (Gifted and Talented) Students
+Monitoring and Evaluation of Program Effectiveness

+The Charter School evaluates the effectiveness of its education program for ELs by:

+- Adhering to Charter School-adopted academic benchmarks by language proficiency level and years in program to determine adequate yearly progress. - Monitoring teacher qualifications and the use of appropriate instructional strategies based on program design. - Monitoring student identification and placement. - Monitoring parental program choice options. - Monitoring availability of adequate resources.